rubymatrix/ProjectSignet/README.md

 💾 Save Subsystem: Custom USignetSaveSubsystem and USignetSaveGame managing autosaves, versioning, and profile synchronization.

-Built with ❤️ by Red Lotus Games — designed to rekindle the cooperative adventure spirit of Vana’diel in Unreal Engine.
+> Built with ❤️ by Red Lotus Games — designed to rekindle the cooperative adventure spirit of Vana’diel in Unreal Engine.

+> Note: No Final Fantasy XI game assets or code will be uploaded to this repository -- don't ask.